Tereza Khristoforovna Margulova

-Teresa Christoforovna Margulova (Russian: Маргулова, Тереза Христофоровна) (1912–1994) was a Soviet scientists, professor, and the founder of the Department of Nuclear Power Stations of the Moscow Power Engineering Institute.
+Teresa Christoforovna Margulova (Russian: Маргулова, Тереза Христофоровна) (1912–1994) was a Soviet scientist, professor, and the founder of the Department of Nuclear Power Stations of the Moscow Power Engineering Institute.
 She was born on August 14, 1912, and grew up in Baku.
 After graduating from the Azerbaijan Industrial Institute, she continued her education in a PhD program at The Moscow Power Engineering Institute (MPEI - in Russian: МЭИ).

 Biography

 For most of her life, Margulova was associated with MPEI.
 She lectured until 1956 at the department of boilers and was promoted from assistant lecturer to professor while working on her doctoral dissertation, earning her doctoral degree.
 Her research has been associated with the development of one of the key implementation issues of ultra high heat engineering: the creation of a reliable and efficient chemical water treatment of heat transfer circuits of boilers.

 Her research results used to be widely practiced in nuclear power stations (Leningrad and Chernobyl), naval vessels' nuclear power plants, including Nuclear Icebreaker "Lenin," and Thermal Power Stations (Kostroma GRES).
 Margulova was directly involved in the implementation of the latest technology in Power Engineering.

 In 1956 Margulova began to actively deal with the retraining of specialists and the improvement of technological processes for the nuclear power industry.
 That year, she also started the world's first college and university department of Nuclear Power Plants.
 She was the head of the department for many years, and during her last years as a professor, five students from the fifth year of the Heat Power Department (TEF) were recruited to specialize in "Nuclear Power Plants" (NPP - in Russian: АЭС) when the NPP department began and a year later were the first to graduate from that field.
 All methods developed in the NPP of MPEI have led to the creation of similar departments and disciplines in higher education of Soviet Bloc countries, which Teresa was personally involved with.
 For the textbook Nuclear Power Plants in 1971, Margulova was awarded The State Prize.
 All generations of The Atomic Eastern Bloc Nuclear Engineers grew up with this book.